-NRCHI will ensure that equity is upheld and children's diverse needs are respected and considered without stereotyping or making assumptions.
+NRCHI will ensure that equity is upheld and children's diverse needs are respected and considered without stereotype or making assumptions.
 Refer NRCHI Access and Equity Policy and Procedure.
+Reference: Standard 1

 Aboriginal children and their families.

 NRCHI is committed to creating environments where Aboriginal culture is celebrated and Aboriginal children, families and community members are welcomed and included.
 Strategies to embed cultural safety for Aboriginal children include: